Fast Shop confirms attempted break-in, but denies closed stores and leak

 Original note on the Fast Shop case:

-The Fast Shop chain would have been the victim of a cybercriminal attack on Wednesday night (22).
+The Fast Shop chain would have been the victim of a cybercriminal attack on the night of this Wednesday (22).
 The blow would have hit internal infrastructure and technology systems, as well as the company’s user data and corporate information; even sales platforms would have been impacted, with the company announcing the closure of stores and the suspension of e-commerce orders until early next week.

 All information about the case is being shared by Twitter, through which the network initially announced the stoppage of activities.
 About an hour after the official publication, the company’s account on the social network also appeared compromised, with those responsible for the alleged attack giving some more details about what was compromised and even releasing a Telegram link where negotiations on the case could be. happen.